oss-mirror/isc-bind9/doc/notes/notes-current.rst

    at the zone apex via UPDATE will be logged but otherwise ignored.
    DS records belong in the parent zone, not at the zone apex.
 [GL #1798]

+- ``rndc`` has been updated to use the new BIND network manager API.
+  This change had the side effect of altering the TCP timeout for RNDC connections from 60 seconds to the ``tcp-idle-timeout`` value, which defaults to 30 seconds.
+Also, because the network manager currently has no support for UNIX-domain sockets, those cannot now be used with ``rndc``.
+This will be addressed in a future release, either by restoring UNIX-domain socket support or by formally declaring them to be obsolete in the control channel.
+[GL #1759]

 Feature Changes
 ~~~~~~~~~~~~~~~